28th Annual

 September 26–27, 2025

 All events are held at Trinity College and are open to the public free of charge, no tickets required.
+Information on parking and accessibility is available here.
+The complete Festival program is available here.

-Music for Organ, Choir, Oboe, Percussion & Harp
+FESTIVAL CONCERT: Music for Organ, Choir, Oboe, Percussion & Harp

 Saturday, September 27 at 7:30 p.m.